-Colorado man pleads guilty to murdering pregnant wife, two daughters
+Colorado man pleads guilty to murdering wife, children

 GREELEY, Colo.
-(Reuters) - A Colorado man pleaded guilty on Tuesday to charges of murdering his pregnant wife and two small daughters and dumping their bodies in an oil field, in an agreement that will spare him the death penalty.
+(Reuters) - A Colorado man pleaded guilty on Tuesday to charges of murdering his pregnant wife and two small daughters and dumping their bodies in an oil field in an agreement that will spare him the death penalty.

 Christopher Watts, 33, admitted in Weld County District Court to strangling his wife, Shanann, 34, and the couple’s two daughters, Celeste, 3, and Bella, 4, in August at the family’s home in Frederick, about 30 miles (48 km) north of Denver.

 Watts’ voice quavered slightly as he entered the guilty pleas before Judge Marcelo Kopcow.
+He was handcuffed and dressed in an orange jail outfit and wore a bullet-proof vest.

 Watts pleaded guilty to charges of first-degree murder in the deaths of his wife and daughters and allegations that he killed the girls while in a position of trust.
 He also pleaded guilty to unlawfully terminating a pregnancy and tampering with the bodies of the three victims.